If you are thinking about a Debt Management Plan (DMP), you may want to know how many DMPs succeed, and how many run into problems.

 Mr G’s DMP was expected to last seven years at the start.
 But his income didn’t keep up inflation so at his annual reviews, his month DMP payments were reduced twice.
 His DMP now looks as though it will take at least ten more years to complete.

 It makes sense to review your DMP at least once a year to check it is “on track”.
 If it isn’t, then have a look at your other debt alternatives.
-Your DMP firm will discuss if it might be better to look at other options such as a Debt Relief Order.
-And if any of your creditors refuses to freeze interest, look at how you can challenge this – because getting that stopped could make a big difference.

 But there’s no point in thinking too much about this at the start:

-- most creditors freeze interest if they are presented with a reasonable income & expenditure sheet;
+- most creditors freeze interest if they are presented with a reasonable income & expenditure sheet.

 - most people find a DMP removes a lot of the pressure on them.